mid2SUPAERO/LaTOM/src/environment_setup.md

 [pyOptSparse][pyoptsparse] provides a convinient interface between OpenMDAO and a wide suite of optimizers with enhanced MPI capabilities.
 It is required to wrap both IPOPT and SNOPT using the ```pyOptSparseDriver``` class.

-#### Download of the required source code
+#### 7.1 Download the required source code

-To install the package, open a terminal window and activate your environment, than clone the source code from its [official GitHub repository][pyoptsparse_repo]:
+To obtain the source code, open a terminal window and activate your environment, than clone the source code from its [official GitHub repository][pyoptsparse_repo]:

 ```
 (myenv) $ git clone https://github.com/mdolab/pyoptsparse.git